robinzyb/cp2kdata/README.md

 # Feature Request
 Any advice is welcome.
 If you would like to request a new feature, please open an issue in github and upload example input and output files.

+# Developer
+set environment variable CP2KDATA_LOG_LEVEL to DEBUG to get the complete information.